Join us for the

 We can thank Nellie McClung, Louise McKinney, Henrietta Edwards, Emily Murphy and Irene Parlby, the mothers of gender quality in Canada, who fought for woman’s suffrage, and a universal definition of personhood that included all Canadians.

-Since 1929 women have made transformative gains for themselves in government, the economy, labour market and broader society and the communities they are part of.
-Join us in celebration of Persons Day and what it means to step into our Radicle Personhood!
+Since 1929 women have made transformative gains for themselves in government, the economy, the workplace and broader society and the communities they are part of.

 Presented by